“La Traverse” is Valloire baroque’s Off festival.

 From 2014 to 2017, a number of La Traverse concerts were hosted by Benoît Rapin’s former sawmill, converted into a concert and exhibition hall, courtesy of Martine Rapin (the owner), as part of a rewarding partnership with the “Valloire Art Contemporain” association.

-From 2018, La Traverse concerts will all be given in the Salle Gabriel Julliard above the fire station.
+Since 2018, La Traverse concerts have all been hosted in the Salle Gabriel Julliard above the fire station.